-With thanks for an Artist Support Grant made possible by the North Carolina Arts Council, the Arts Council of Greater Greensboro and the Arts Council of Winston-Salem/Forsyth County, throughout 2024, I will be creating a new series entitled, Fields and Fairies: Medicine Paintings Through The Portal of Old Irish.
+With thanks for an Artist Support Grant made possible by the North Carolina Arts Council, the Arts Council of Greater Greensboro and the Arts Council of Winston-Salem/Forsyth County, throughout 2024, I will be creating a new series entitled, Faces of the Goddess: Medicine Paintings Through The Portal of Old Irish.
 These paintings are inspired by near-extinct phrases of old Irish.
-Each phrase offers medicine for understanding the inter-relationship between humans, land and spirit.
+Each phrase offers medicine for understanding the inter-relationship between humans, land and spirit, with special regard to the sacred feminine.
 This seedlings of this series began on a recent trip to the Dingle Peninsula where old Irish culture is lived and celebrated.
 I came upon the book, “Thirty-Two Words for Field” by Manchán Magan.
 This book put into words what I sensed being on that landscape.
 That people once held a far deeper relationship with the land, and through that relationship, they had entry into realms of peace and magic, which through Anglo-sized English, we now disregard as fantasy.
 There are lessons for living modern life available through the pages of meaning encoded in a single word of old Irish, now threatened by linguistic extinction.
 These paintings will bring visual life to this fading tradition and the medicine it offers.

 Bealach na Bo' Finne/The Milky Way, 2023